Hanuman: Childhood

 According to Valmiki's Ramayana, one morning in his childhood, Hanuman was hungry and saw the sun.
-Mistaking it for a ripe fruit, he leapt up to eat it.
-In one version of the Hindu legend, the king of gods Indra intervened and struck Hanuman with his thunderbolt.
+Mistaking it for a ripe fruit, he leaped up to eat it.
+In one version of the story, the king of gods Indra intervened and struck Hanuman with his thunderbolt.
 It hit Hanuman on his jaw, and he fell to the earth dead with a broken jaw.
 Hanuman's father, Vayu, became upset and withdrew all the air from Earth.
 The lack of air created immense suffering to all living beings.
-This led Shiva to intervene and resuscitate Hanuman, which in turn prompted Vayu to return air to the living beings.
-As the mistake was done by the god Indra, he grants Hanuman a wish that his body would be as strong as Indra's Vajra, and that his Vajra can also not harm him.
-Along with Indra other gods have also granted him wishes: the God Agni granted Hanuman a wish that fire won't harm him; God Varuna granted a wish for Hanuman that water won't harm him; God Vayu granted a wish for Hanuman that he will be as fast as wind and that the wind won't harm him.
-Brahma also granted Hanuman a wish that he can move to any place where he cannot be stopped.
+This led Shiva to intervene and resuscitate Hanuman, which in turn prompted Vayu to return air to living beings.
+As Indra is the one who had injured Hanuman, he grants Hanuman a wish that his body would be as strong as Indra's Vajra, and that his Vajra can also not harm him.
+Along with Indra other gods have also granted him wishes: the god Agni granted Hanuman a wish that fire won't harm him; god Varuna granted a wish for Hanuman that water won't harm him; god Vayu granted a wish for Hanuman that he will be as fast as wind and that the wind won't harm him.
+Brahma also granted Hanuman a wish that he can travel anywhere.
 Hence these wishes make Hanuman an immortal, who has unique powers and strength.

-In another Hindu version of his childhood legend, which is likely older and also found in Jain texts such as the 8th-century Dhurtakhyana, Hanuman's leap to the sun proves to be fatal and he is burnt to ashes from the sun's heat.
+In another Hindu version of his childhood narrative, which is likely older and also found in Jain texts such as the 8th-century Dhurtakhyana, Hanuman's leap to the sun proves to be fatal and he is burned to ashes from the sun's heat.
 His ashes fall onto the earth and oceans.
 Gods then gather the ashes and his bones from land and, with the help of fishes, re-assemble him.
 They find everything except one fragment of his jawbone.
 His great-grandfather on his mother's side then asks Surya to restore the child to life.
 Surya returns him to life, but Hanuman is left with a disfigured jaw.
 Hanuman is said to have spent his childhood in Kishkindha.

 Some time after this event, Hanuman begins using his supernatural powers on innocent bystanders as simple pranks, until one day he pranks a meditating sage.
 In fury, the sage curses Hanuman to forget the vast majority of his powers.
 The curse remains in effect until he is reminded of his powers in his adulthood.